• ecsp

 Claire Hubley

-Claire Hubley is a senior at Tulane University studying public health with a particular interest in maternal health, chronic disease, and nutrition.
+Claire Hubley is a former communications intern with the Maternal Health Initiative.
+She is a senior at Tulane University studying public health with a particular interest in maternal health, chronic disease, and nutrition.
 She will be continuing her education in the fall at Tulane's graduate school for public health focusing on international health and sustainability.

 • Addressing the Global Stigma of Being Childfree